nest/nest-simulator/doc/htmldoc/installation/mac_install.rst

    .. code:: sh

-      conda activate conda/
+      mamba activate mamba/

-   This assumes that you have created the environment in the folder ``conda/`` as given above.
-Note that the trailing slash is necessary for conda to distinguish it from a named environment.
+   This assumes that you have created the environment in the folder ``mamba/`` as given above.
+Note that the trailing slash is necessary for mamba to distinguish it from a named environment.

 #.
 If you want to build NEST with MPI, you must digitally sign the ``orterun`` and ``orted`` binaries